openedx/credentials/docs/decisions/0007-learner-status-endpoint.rst

 Context
 *******

-Because of the loose coupling between Programs and Courses and Course runs, there is a need for a mechanism to evaluate a learners status in multiple courses in the context of a program.
+Because of the loose coupling between programs, courses and course-runs, there is a need for a mechanism to evaluate a learners status in multiple courses in the context of a program.
 The loose coupling means that a program is defined in Discovery by a list of courses.
-Those courses have course runs, and the course runs are automatically added to the program definition.
+Those courses have course-runs, and the course-runs are automatically added to the program definition.
-The program definition in Discovery can also have exceptions - course runs that are excluded from the program.
+The program definition in Discovery can also have exceptions - course-runs that are excluded from the program.
 The gap between courses in a program vs actual course-runs completed by a learner can lead to situations where a learner believes that they have completed all the courses in a program, but they have not because they have completed a course-run that is not in the program, but they don't have visibility into the exceptions.

 There are teams that need to get the current status of a set of courses for a learner for issues such as subscriptions.
-Support often has to determine the status of a learners credentials with respect to a program to determine if a learner has completed a course on the exclude list.
+Support often has to determine the status of a learner's credentials with respect to a program to determine if a learner has completed a course on the exclude list.